lorensen/VTKExamples/src/VTKFileFormats.md

 3. The next part is the file format.
 The file format describes the type of file, either ASCII or binary.
 On this line the single word ASCII or BINARY must appear.

 4. The fourth part is the dataset structure.
 The geometry part describes the geometry and topology of the dataset.
-This part begins with a line containing the keyword DATASET followed by a keyword describing the type of dataset.Then, depending upon the type of dataset, other keyword/data combinations define the actual data.
+This part begins with a line containing the keyword _DATASET_ followed by a keyword describing the type of dataset.Then, depending upon the type of dataset, other keyword/data combinations define the actual data.

 5. The final part describes the dataset attributes.
-This part begins with the keywords POINT_DATA or CELL_DATA, followed by an integer number specifying the number of points or cells, respectively.
-(It doesn’t matter whether POINT_DATA or CELL_DATA comes first.)
+This part begins with the keywords _POINT_DATA_ or _CELL_DATA_, followed by an integer number specifying the number of points or cells, respectively.
+(It doesn’t matter whether _POINT_DATA_ or _CELL_DATA_ comes first.)
 Other keyword/data combinations then define the actual dataset attribute values (i.e., scalars, vectors, tensors, normals, texture coordinates, or field data).

 An overview of the file format is shown in Figure 1.
 The first three parts are mandatory, but the other two are optional.
 Thus you have the flexibility of mixing and matching dataset attributes and geometry, either by operating system file manipulation or using VTK filters to merge data.
 Keywords are case insensitive, and may be separated by whitespace.
 Before describing the data file formats please note the following.